benbrastmckie/.config/README.md

 vim ~/.config/nvim/user/options.lua
 ```

-Scroll to the bottom with `G` delete the final block to be deleted by Mac users by moving the cursor up to any line in that block with `k` and then hitting `dap` (delete all paragraph).
+Scroll to the bottom with `G` delete the final block to be deleted by Mac users by moving the cursor up to any line in that final block with `k` and then hitting `dap` (delete all paragraph).
 Save and quite with `:wq` and reopen NeoVim.
-After the plugins load, run `:checkhealth` troubleshooting any errors with the exception of VimTex which will be fixed in the Zathura section below.
+After the plugins load, run `:checkhealth` troubleshooting any errors with the exception of VimTex which will be fixed by the LaTeX and Zathura sections below.
-You can ignore all the warnings.
+You can ignore all the warnings, but should troubleshoot any errors that persist.

 ## [LaTeX](https://www.latex-project.org/)

 If you are here, you are probably familiar with LaTeX and already have it installed.
 But just in case you don't, you can run the following command in order to check to see if it is already installed:

 ```
 latexmk --version